Are you someone who prefers an early morning workout over those done later on in the day?

 Do you have other time slots have available in your schedule?
 Can you do cardio in the morning and strength training later in the day – – either that same day or on another day altogether?

 I’m a big advocate of making strength training the top priority in your workout program.
 The facts are it’s the most beneficial form of exercise out there.
 So if you only have a limited amount of time to train, you want to prioritize.
-Make sure that you are getting strength training in when you can, even if this means morning workouts.
+Make sure that you are getting strength training in when you can,

 3) Your Fuel